git - How do I delete a commit from a branch? - Stack Overflow

-How to do a simple file search in cmd - Stack Overflow
+How do I clone a specific Git branch? - Stack Overflow

 github - How do I reverse a commit in git? - Stack Overflow